 About

-General contracting built for commercial and industrial owners who need delivery discipline.
+General contracting built for commercial and industrial owners in the Bryan and Brazos Valley market.

-General Contractors of Bryan is structured around how projects actually move through the Bryan and Brazos Valley market: preconstruction clarity, site and shell coordination, clear field accountability, and turnover planning tied to real operations.
+General Contractors of Bryan is organized around the way projects actually move in the Bryan corridor: preconstruction clarity on soil and utility conditions, field coordination that keeps milestones visible, and turnover planning tied to real operations rather than paper compliance.

-We start by aligning budget assumptions, utility questions, schedule milestones, and field packaging so owners know what decisions will control the rest of the project.
+We align budget assumptions, utility questions, geotechnical requirements, schedule milestones, and field packaging during preconstruction so that owners enter the field phase knowing what decisions will control the rest of the project.
+In Bryan's Houston Black clay environment, that early work is not a courtesy — it is cost management.

-Daily coordination is built around site readiness, structural handoffs, inspection windows, and turnover dates instead of broad weekly summaries that hide real project risk.
+Daily coordination is built around site readiness, structural handoffs, inspection windows, and turnover dates rather than broad weekly status reports that obscure real project risk.
+The job moves forward when the right information reaches the right people at the right time.

-Punch, documentation, and phased turnover are managed as part of delivery.
-The goal is a project handoff that helps the owner move into use, not just a certificate on paper.
+Punch, documentation, warranties, and phased turnover are managed as integral parts of delivery, not afterthoughts.
+The goal is a project handoff that helps the owner move into full operation on schedule, not a certificate of occupancy sitting next to an unresolved punchlist.

 How We Work

-We coordinate projects as one delivery path, not as disconnected site, shell, and interior packages.
+We coordinate projects as one delivery path — site, shell, utilities, and turnover under one schedule.

 • Site, shell, utility, and closeout coordination in one workflow

-• Buyer-facing communication instead of internal trade jargon
+• Owner-facing communication instead of internal trade jargon

 Where We Work